Relaxing Concurrent Data-structure Semantics for Increasing Performance: A Multi-structure 2D Design Framework: Introduction

 \section{Introduction}

-Concurrent data structures allow operations to access the data structure concurrently, which requires synchronised access to guarantee consistency with respect to their sequential semantics \cite{dijkstra1965solution,Dijkstra:1968:SLS:363095.363143}.
-The synchronisation of concurrent accesses is generally achieved by guaranteeing some notion of atomicity, where, an operation appears to occur at a single instant between its invocation and its response.
+Concurrent data structures allow operations by multiple \processors to concurrently access the data structures, and this requires synchronisation to guarantee consistency with respect to their sequential semantics \cite{dijkstra1965solution,Dijkstra:1968:SLS:363095.363143}.
+The synchronisation of concurrent accesses aims at enforcing some notion of atomicity, where, an operation appears to occur at a single instant between its invocation and its response.
 A concurrent data structure is typically designed around one or more synchronisation \access points, from where \processors compute, consistently, the current state of the data structure.
-Synchronisation is vital to achieving consistency and cannot be eliminated \cite{Attiya:2011:LOE:1925844.1926442}.
-Whereas this is true, synchronization might generate contention in memory resources hurting scalability and performance.
+Synchronisation is vital in achieving consistency and cannot be eliminated \cite{Attiya:2011:LOE:1925844.1926442}.
+Whereas this is true, synchronisation might generate contention in memory resources hurting scalability and performance.

 The necessity of reducing contention at the synchronisation \access points, and consequently improving scalability, is and has been a major focus for concurrent data structure researchers.
-Techniques like; elimination \cite{afek2010scalable,hendler2010scalable,shavit1995elimination}, combining \cite{shavit2000combining}, dynamic elimination-combining \cite{DBLP:journals/corr/abs-1106-6304} and back-off strategies have been proposed as ways to improve scalability.
+Aiming to address this challenge, techniques like: elimination \cite{afek2010scalable,hendler2010scalable,shavit1995elimination}, combining \cite{shavit2000combining}, dynamic elimination-combining \cite{DBLP:journals/corr/abs-1106-6304}, back-off, operation buffers and batching have been proposed.
 To address, in a more significant way, the challenge of scalability bottlenecks of concurrent data structures, it has been proposed that the semantic legal behaviour of data structures should be extended \cite{Shavit:2011:DSM:1897852.1897873}.
-This line of research has led to the introduction of an extended set of weak semantics including; weak internal ordering, weakening consistency and semantic \relaxation.
+This line of research has led to the introduction of an extended set of weak semantics including weak internal ordering, weakening consistency and semantic \relaxation.